aws-samples/generative-ai-newsletter-app/USER_GUIDE.md

 1. Click **Add** to create the Data Feed.
 You will be navigated to the Data Feed Details page.

 Once a Data Feed is created, the first run of ingestion will begin.
 Generally within 5 minutes, all articles currently on the RSS feed will have been ingested and summarized.
-You can revist the Data Feed page or simply refresh the page if you haven't navigated away.
+You can revisit the Data Feed page or simply refresh the page if you haven't navigated away.

 ### Creating Newsletters